THINKING OF STAYING IN THE PREMIER INN HEATHROW AIRPORT TERMINAL 4?

 Local bus to Terminal 5

 For T5, it’s quicker and easier to use the local bus service, which is also free.
-They will print a bus timetable for you at reception.
+Hotel staff will print a bus timetable for you at reception.

-The bus stop is less than a minute’s walk from the Premier Inn.
-At check out take the lift down to the ground floor, exit the building, turn left and use the walkaway adjacent to the hotel on the same side of the road.
+The bus stop is less than a minute’s walk from the Premier Inn Heathrow Airport Terminal 4.
+Take the lift down to the ground floor, exit the building, turn left and use the walkway adjacent to the hotel on the same side of the road.
 The TfL bus stop will be clearly visible.

 Buses 482 or 490 will take you to T5 in 15 minutes.